octopus-db/documentation/_sources/data_tables.rst.txt

 .. note::

-    The *global_DataSetID* table is exclusively used for collections with a corresponding demand, i.e., will be bypassed for any collection that does not deal with multiple samples / observations from one and the same location / site / unit (e.g. a core).
+    The *global_DataSetMaster* table is exclusively used for collections with a corresponding demand, i.e., will be bypassed for any collection that does not deal with multiple samples / observations from one and the same location / site / unit (e.g. a core).

 ..  _global_biomeID: